A-Place-To-Learn/terraform-provider-github/website/docs/index.html.markdown

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
-It is optional to provide this value and it can also be sourced from the `GITHUB_BASE_URL` environment variable.
+It is optional to provide this value and it can also be sourced from the `GH_BASE_URL` environment variable.
 The value must end with a slash.
   `https://github.someorg.example/api/`.

 * `insecure` - (Optional) Whether server should be accessed without verifying the TLS certificate.